-There are no formal entry requirements for this qualification; however, it is recommended that those undertaking the qualification have a proficient level of spoken and written English and hold a formal English language qualification of at least Level 2, for example:
+There are other no formal entry requirements for this qualification; however, due to the nature of the qualification content, those undertaking the qualification must have a proficient level of spoken and written English and hold a formal English language qualification of at least Level 2, for example:

-- GCSE English Language (A- C / Grade 4 or above), or equivalent - ESOL International (CEFR: C1 or C2)
+- GCSE English Language (A- C / Grade 4 or above), or equivalent - ESOL International (CEFR: B2)

-It is also recommended that prior to commencing a programme of study leading to this qualification, candidates receive detailed advice and guidance from the training provider in order to ensure the programme will meet their needs.
+It is recommended that prior to commencing a programme of study leading to this qualification, candidates receive detailed advice and guidance from the training provider in order to ensure the programme will meet their needs.

-1.7 Rules of Combination
+1.6 Rules of Combination

-Component units of the qualification are listed in 1.4 above.
+Component units of this qualification are listed in paragraph 1.4 above.